 I would not like to forget a subtle but recurrent symbol during the entire piece, and a very important one in this scene: The yellow bag pack.
 As I mentioned it earlier, she carries it during the entire journey.
 It is the weight that she has to carry on her shoulders, but she does not want to have it anymore.
 She drops it before she claims freedom.
 It is her way to rebel and be finally free.
 The fact that is bright yellow bag pack is not a coincidence either.
 Colourful again.
 It needs to be colourful, she is one of a kind.
 Her weight is one of a kind too.

 We arrived to the sea.
 The sun was starting to set down and the snow was facing the sea.
-Mus-hi cannot believe what she has in front of her eyes, neither to do I to be honest.
-This is the moment (in the story) where everything is so amazing that makes her take the decision to confront her creator.
+Mus-hi can’t believe what she has in front of her eyes, neither can I to be honest.
+This is the moment (in the story) where everything is so amazing that makes her want to take the decision of confronting her creator.
 She really needs to feel impressed about the beauty of the place and I tell Mus-hi about it.
 I tell her that it is her in that very moment.
 Mus-hi is looking at a white beach for the first time, she is happy and astonished.
 That is her, right there, right in that moment.

 The Postproduction stage.
 The mood in the entire film is quite dark and weird.
 I decided to play with high contrast.
 I wanted to lose details in the blacks.
 For the Writer shots I decided to tint them to blue and green.
 Green is a colour that is not usually used.
 I wanted to portrait weirdness and I wanted to use a colour that might help me achieve that feeling.